 March 31, 2021

 What started out at Flint Powers Catholic High School, morphed in to a partnership with another Flint icon, Mateen Cleaves.
-With the weight of Cleaves behind him and his own talent powering the gig he swept all the way up the top of they rap pyramid to Aftermath/Interscope Records and a big time recording deal with Dr. Dre and company.
+With the weight of Cleaves behind him and his own talent powering the gig, he swept all the way up the top of the rap and hip hop pyramid, and directly to Aftermath/Interscope Records, and a big time recording deal with Dr. Dre and company.
 That route also led him to being named to the superstar rap freshman class of 2014 and a cover shot on XXL Magazine.

 Heady stuff for a Flint kid.
-Born Jon Kevin Freeman Jr. self-proclaimed comic book nerd, and Catholic school kid, his beats were decidedly non-nerdy.
-In fact, we had a hard time finding some that were ‘radio friendly’!
+Born Jon (pronounced Yon) Kevin Freeman Jr., self-proclaimed comic book nerd, and Catholic school kid, his beats were decidedly non-nerdy.

 As tough and hard core as his tunes are, his personae is the exact opposite.
-Cerebral, quiet, zen-like, he exudes the quiet confidence of a man who has seen the war, fought the battles and knows his place in the maelstrom.
+Cerebral, quiet, almost zen-like, he exudes the quiet confidence of a man who has seen the war, fought the battles, and knows his place in the maelstrom.

-That mentality brought him back to Flint where he established his studio All Varsity Music to help aspiring artists get started and avoid the pit falls that he encountered along his route.
-Adding the weight of his estimable resume is a significant plus for a community with the kind of musical history Flint enjoys.
+That mentality brought him back to Flint where he established his studio All Varsity Music to help aspiring artists get started and avoid the pitfalls that he encountered along his route.
+Adding the weight of his estimable talent and resume is a significant plus for a community with the kind of musical history Flint enjoys.

 His ‘Jon Connor’ handle is based on the character of the same name in “The Terminator” series; Connor was after all, all a guy focused on the future, and so it is with our own Jon Connor.
 They don’t call him the ‘People’s Rapper’ for nothing.

 Join Fish and Jon as they discuss the past, present and future of music in Flint